 SSAP No. 59—Credit Life and Accident and Health Insurance Contracts, paragraph 19.

-Disclose the aggregate amount of direct premiums written through managing general agents or third-party administratorsprovide.
-For purposes of this disclosure, a managing general agent means the same as in Appendix A-225.If amount is equal to or greater than 5% of surplus, are provide the following information for each managing general agent and third-party administrator Name and address of managing general agent or third party administrator;
+The disclosures in this paragraph should be completed regarding the following regarding managing general agents (MGAs) or third-party administrators (TPAs) that write direct policies or provide claims adjusting or other services.
+For purposes of this disclosure, a managing general agent means the same as in Appendix A-225.
+For purposes of this disclosure a third-party administrator is consistent with NAIC Model Guideline, VI-1090 Registration and Regulation of Third-Party Administrators (TPAs).
+If the premium written amount is equal to or greater than 5% of surplus or if the total count of claims processed by the TPA or MGA are greater than 5% of the total count of claims processed, provide the following information for each managing general agent and third-party administrator: Disclose the aggregate amount of direct premiums written through the MGA or TPA and the total premium written by those MGAs or TPAs.

+Disclose the aggregate amount of claims payments processed by agent or administrator and the total claims processed by such agents or administrators.

+Licensed name and address (city and state only) of managing general agent or third-party administrator;

 Federal Employer Identification Number;